Junker Queen has been officially confirmed for Overwatch 2

 Now, thanks to the new trailer, we've had our first look at what to expect from the Queen of Junkertown in Overwatch 2.

-Wielding a huge ax and a shotgun, the free-to-play trailer showed tank hero Junker Queen in action.
+Wielding a huge ax, a railgun and some cool cybernetic abilities, the free-to-play trailer showed high-mobility tank hero Junker Queen in action.
 This trailer was then followed by an official reveal and showed "The Wastelander" looking as badass as we hoped she would as she prepared to go toe-to-toe with the Junker King.
 Check out the free-to-play trailer, below:

 In addition to the news that Junker Queen is a new playable hero, the trailer also confirmed that Overwatch 2's PvP will be free-to-play for everyone, with regular content updates planned including heroes, maps, modes, and more.